Get Started

 └── /samples # Sample features and meta

-Gwen is configured to use the Chrome browser by default.
-To change this default, amend the gwen.cli.options.conf
+Gwen is configured to target the Chrome browser and your test environment by default.
+To change these, amend the gwen.target.browser

 File: /project/gwen.conf